 It is working toward implementing a state-of-the-art 800MHz Radio Trunking System.

-The Technology Division within the Richmond Department of Emergency Communications (DEC) supports public safety infrastructures in the City of Richmond.
+The Technology Division within DEC supports public safety infrastructures in the City of Richmond.
 This includes all emergency radio, computer-aided dispatch (CAD) and telephone communications for public safety agencies.

 In addition to installing, maintaining and servicing the radio system, the Radio Shop is responsible for installing lights, sirens and the Mobile Data Computers (MDC) in police, fire and utility vehicles.
 These MDC units allow officers to fill out reports, run checks and more.
 The Radio Shop is working toward using the next generation, state-of-the-art 800MHz Radio Trunking System.
 This new system will offer radio GPS and other new capabilities within the next few years.
 The Technology Division also supports all DEC technology equipment.
 This includes critical systems such as CAD, fire station alerting, 911 phones, cameras, access control, mobile data modems and notification systems.

 - Maintains and repairs mobile and portable radios

 - Maintains the inventory, distribution, tracking, updating and billing for more 5,000 radio pieces plus fixed equipment